HelgeHelland/NettverkOblig1/README.md

 * The client sends the server an input.
 * The server receives the input.
 * If the input is an URL, the server (using Jsoup) receives the HTML document and parses it into a doc.
+* A pattern is created to help locate the emails.
+* The pattern is then matched with the HTML document, and any matching pattern is kept.
+* Duplicates gets removed.
+* The client then receives the email as a string.
+* If no URL is found or no emails are found on the website, an appropriate code and message is sent to the client.